jappeace/jappeaceApplication/content/typelevel-translations.md

 Title: Type level translations
 Date: 2019-07-03 20:30
-Category: story
+Category: tools
 OPTIONS: toc:nil
-Tags: test, reddit, project, comment
+Tags: translate, haskell,
 status: draft

-People used to claim langauge was a mere value, nonsense I say!
+People claim langauge is a mere value, nonsense I say!
-Expressed as type a sentence will be inhabited and thus translated.
+Obviously langauge is a type, sentences are types, and their translations are mere inhabitations of said types.
 In other words, if you don't translate, your program won't compile [^extract].
-This is very usefull for me personally.
+This is very usefull for my startup idea, and it also allows me to share components while not having to share my entire langauge sumtype.
 Anyway this is the concrete api I want:

 [^extract]: